 It’s important to note that this is not an affiliate post.
 We are not paid for any links to the products mentioned.
 The goal of this blog post is to respond to a question, frequently asked of us, which we feel deserves an objective answer.
 We will receive no compensation from the products mentioned here, should you be sufficiently inspired to buy them.

-With that said, lets start with the first item in our series of CAD hardware review.
+With that said, let's start with the first item in our series of CAD hardware reviews.

 What Makes the Best CAD Mouse?

 You may be wondering why we would choose to go with the mouse as the first item to be mentioned.
 It’s simple; we believe that a good CAD mouse is central to every CAD environment.
 Hence, a good mouse is one of the most critical tools in an AutoCAD drafter’s arsenal.